Carlson FG gives Raiders 16-14 win vs COVID-ravaged Browns

 Raiders: LB Will Compton was a late scratch.
 He left the team to be with his family following his mother’s unexpected death. … LB Divine Deablo hurt his shoulder in the third quarter. … S Jonathan Abram immediately went to the locker room with a shoulder injury midway through the fourth period and didn’t return.

-Browns: DE Takk McKinley was carted off in the third quarter with a potentially serious ankle injury.
+Browns: Star DE Myles Garett hurt his groin in the second half but stayed in. … DE Takk McKinley was carted off in the third quarter with a potentially serious ankle injury.
 McKinley covered his face and struggled to contain his emotions while being taken to the locker room.

 UP NEXT